Why study with us

 Our commitment to Equality, Diversity & Inclusion

-Our programme offers tailored support and flexible working patterns to meet individual student needs.
+CDT programme offers tailored support and flexible working patterns to meet individual student needs.
 Studies can be undertaken on a part-time basis to accommodate students wishing to combine their research training with work or personal responsibilities.
 All CDT studentships are fully funded and have provisions for sick pay, parental leave and disabled students support.
-We also provide individual career coaching sessions to students to support their post-PhD career choices.
+We also provide individual coaching sessions to students from underrepresented groups to support their PhD journey and post-PhD career choices.

 The University is a recognised Stonewall Diversity Champion and Carer Positive Employer, a signatory of the Social Mobility Pledge and a member of the national Race Equality Charter.
 The School of Informatics, which hosts the CDT programme, has a dedicated Equality and Diversity committee and has achieved an Athena Swan Silver Award in recognition of its commitment to advancing the representation of women in STEM.